 Catherine Palmer, Hazel Andrews

-The role of the body and ideas of embodiment have largely been neglected in anthropological studies of tourism.
-This book explores the notion of the tourist body and develops understanding of how touristic practice is embodied practice, not only for tourists; but also for those who work in tourism....
+The role of the body and the concept of embodiment have largely been neglected in anthropological studies of tourism.
+This book explores the notion of the tourist body and develops understanding of how touristic practice is embodied practice, not only for tourists but also for those who work in...

 Ismar Borges de Lima, Victor T. King